Asmita33/HaxProject/README.md

 This branch currently has:

--> synonyms, antonyms, rhymes in search results
+-> synonyms, antonyms, similar meanings, rhymes, sounds, triggers  in search results

--> basic text to speech functionality, just reads the results.

 -> auto Complete for each word while typing.

+-> expandable ListView for all results